 We amortize the costs we incur to obtain debt financing over the contractual life of the related debt using the effective interest method for non-revolving debt and the straight-line method for revolving debt.
 The amortization expense is included in interest expense, net of interest income in our statement of earnings.
-Unamortized debt issuance costs attributable to our revolving credit facility are included as a component of prepaid expenses and other current assets and other non-current assets.
+Unamortized debt issuance costs attributable to our revolving credit facility are included as a component of other non-current assets.
+Unamortized debt issuance costs attributable to our Convertible Notes are recorded as a deduction from the carrying amount of the debt liability.